-often read No matter what by Debbie We Gliori beautiful passage at the with its end children they will be loved no what: matter "Large held Small snug as they looked out at the night, At the moon in the dark and the stars shining bright.
-Small, look at the stars - how they shine and glow, of died But some those stars long time а ago.
-Still shine evening skies they in the like dies" love. starlight, never
+We often read No matter what by Debbie Gliori with its beautiful passage at the end assuring my children they will be loved no matter what;

+"Large held Small snug as they looked out at the night, At the moon in the dark and the stars shining bright.
+Small, look at the stars - how they shine and glow, But some of those stars died a long time ago.
+Still they shine in the evening skies love, like starlight, never dies"